 Large Video Management Systems

 The Enterprise and Ultimate Ocularis platforms are designed to support cameras that are distributed over many sites.
-The products support centralized user management, and video encryption for high-security environments.
-They also support Critical Camera Failover that switches to an alternative camera when there is a camera failure.
+The products support centralized user management and video encryption for high-security environments.
+They also support the Critical Camera Failover that switches to an alternative camera when there is a camera failure.

 The proprietary NVR is the easiest to install and use.
 The open platform NVR is best when using a mix of different types of cameras.
 They are both excellent choices for small to medium systems that don’t require any special analytic features.